Keep Up With McLean!

 Receive the latest news in your inbox each month.

 Twelve years ago, when McLean recognized an increasing demand for integrated and specialized psychiatric care for young people, the hospital and the leadership of its child and adolescent services jumped into action and began expanding programs to meet the needs of the community.
-As a result, today, these services are among the hospital’s most utilized, and in 2011, in keeping with McLean’s strategic plan to create programmatically-based centers of excellence and innovation, the Nancy and Richard Simches Division of Child and Adolescent Psychiatry (NRSDCAP) was established.
+As a result, today, these services are among the hospital’s most utilized, and in 2011, in keeping with McLean’s strategic plan to create programmatically-based centers of excellence and innovation, the Nancy and Richard Simches Center of Excellence in Child and Adolescent Psychiatry (NRSDCAP) was established.

 “The divisional structure allows for deeper integration across all of our levels of care and geographic sites in Belmont, Brighton, and Brockton,” said Joseph Gold, MD, chief of the NRSDCAP.
 “Perhaps most important, by combining all aspects of the McLean Child and Adolescent Program into a unified division, clinicians and researchers can easily collaborate, enabling a knowledge exchange that enhances patient care.”